-125 (c) What should be the carrier size/ channel bandwidth?
+We recommend the carrier size/channel bandwidth following the channelization plans as provided in IEEE Std 802.11ad-20127 and IEEE Std 802.11ay-20218.
+An illustration of the channel bandwidth is shown in Figure 1 for reference.

-WiGig technology, for example, currently uses the 57 GHz to 71 GHz band as licensed-exempt 126 127 spectrum.
-Wi-Fi Alliance started certification of Wi-Fi CERTIFIED WiGigTM devices in October 2016.
-WiGig technology is based on the IEEE Std 802.11ad-2012 supporting operation in the 57 128 GHz to 66 GHz band, which was later extended up to 71 GHz using IEEE Std 802.11ay-2021 to 129 cover the entire 57 GHz to 71 GHz band.
-IEEE Std 802.11ay-2021 includes mechanisms for 130 131 channel bonding and MU-MIMO technologies which results in higher transmission rates and 132 range.
-Channel bonding allows up to four 2.16 GHz channels to be bonded together, which would 133 result in much higher throughput.
-IEEE Std 802.11ay-2021 supports channel bonding along 134 combined with other features such as higher number of spatial streams and higher QAM modulation results in an increase in the peak data rate from 7 Gb/s to 176 Gb/s.
-135
+Of note is that IEEE Std 802.11ay-2021 includes mechanisms for channel bonding and MU-MIMO technologies which results in higher transmission rates and range.
+Channel bonding allows up to four 2.16 GHz channels to be bonded together, which would result in much higher throughput.
+IEEE Std 802.11ay-2021 supports channel bonding along combined with other features such as higher number of spatial streams and higher QAM modulation results in an increase in the peak data rate from 7 Gb/s to 176 Gb/s.